CatalystStack/herbary/README.md

 # 🌿 Herbary – Static Web App

-Herbary is a static web application designed to showcase a curated collection of herbs and plants, along with their images and descriptions.
+Herbary is a static web application designed to showcase a curated collection of herbs and seasonings, along with their images and descriptions.
 The app is lightweight, fast, and easily deployable, making it perfect for educational or personal use.

 ## 🚀 Features